leoshimo/vrs/README.md

 ## What is this?

-[vrs](https://github.com/leoshimo/vrs) is a personal software runtime - an opinionated take on my "endgame" software platform.
+[vrs](https://github.com/leoshimo/vrs) is a personal software runtime - an opinionated take on my own "endgame" software platform.

+Its goal is to turbocharge the development of my own software ecosystem.
+To this end, it considers every aspect of programming - language, execution, environment, and more - minimizing impedance over the end-to-end process of building software.

-Its key inspirations are Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.
-By combining powerful ideas from those systems into one cohesive project, it hopes to accelerate development of my personal software ecosystem.
+Its inspirations are Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.
+It hopes to combine powerful ideas from those projects into one cohesive whole for an empowering, joyful, holistic programming experience.

-Its key principles are: joy, uniformity, simplicity, practicality, and interactivity.
+The key principles are: joy, uniformity, simplicity, practicality, and interactivity.

 <p align="center">
     <img width="450" src="https://raw.github.com/leoshimo/vrs/main/assets/vrs-venn.png">